Allah Rakha (sarangi): Career

 His talent was first appreciated in his early teenage years, when he performed in a contest at a local wedding, and was lauded for his performance of Raga Desi.

-After 1947 partition, Allah Rakha migrated to Pakistan, and settled temporarily in Karachi, where he also remembers to have had the honor of playing live for Mohammad Ali Jinnah.
-It was also here that he met Ustad Bade Ghulam Ali Khan and honed his skills as a sarangi accompanist to performing vocalist musicians on Radio and TV.
+After the partition of India in 1947, Allah Rakha migrated to Pakistan, and settled temporarily in Karachi, where he also recalled having had the honor of playing live for Mohammad Ali Jinnah.
+It was also here that he met Ustad Bade Ghulam Ali Khan and honed his skills as a sarangi accompanist to performing vocalist musicians on radio and TV.

 He moved to Lahore in 1948, and for almost two decades, he worked at the Radio Pakistan Lahore Station, and also in the Pakistani film industry as a recording artist.
 In Lahore, his knowledge of music was further broadened during his association with Ustad Sardar Khan (vocalist), son of Umrao Khan, and grandson of Tanras Khan.

 Then in 1968 he moved to Rawalpindi and became a regular employee of Radio Pakistan, Rawalpindi, where he served till his retirement in 1992.
-It should be added here that sarangi is made with horse hair and goatskin, brass and wood.
-It also takes long periods of one's life to learn how to play it well.
+The sarangi, which is made with horse hair and goatskin, brass and wood, takes long periods to master.
 Allah Rakha died in 2015.

 He had also traveled abroad several times and performed in Afghanistan, Sri Lanka, India, China, Dubai, France, Hungary, Italy, the United Kingdom, and Germany.

 In 1997, he performed as a soloist with the Belgian Rajhans Orchestra in a concert tour starting in Islamabad and later performing in Lahore and Karachi, directed by composer-conductor Hans Vermeersch.